Updated March 2026

 Thought Leadership for Manufacturing Executives

-Smart factory investment has exceeded $50 billion globally, nearshoring is reshaping supply chain geography, and Deloitte projects 2.1 million manufacturing jobs will go unfilled by 2030 due to the skills gap.
+Smart factory investment is scaling rapidly worldwide, nearshoring is reshaping supply chain geography, and Deloitte and The Manufacturing Institute project that the skills gap could leave as many as 2.1 million manufacturing jobs unfilled by 2030.
 The manufacturing executives who thrive in this environment are the ones who can articulate where the industry is going — and get that perspective into the publications that shape capital allocation and talent decisions.

 Start Your Strategy CallWhy Manufacturing Executives Need Thought Leadership Now